 Conflict Zone is DW's top political interview.
 Hard-hitting interview going beyond the normal soundbite culture.
 Prepare to enter the Conflict Zone.

 Conflict Zone puts the spotlight on controversial issues and goes beyond the normal soundbite culture.
 What has gone wrong within the guest’s sphere of responsibility?
-Tim Sebastian takes you to the heart of the matter from Berlin, London, Washington or wherever the story is.
+Tim Sebastian and Michel Friedman take you to the heart of the matter from Berlin, London, Washington or wherever the story is.
 Enter the Conflict Zone every Wednesday at 17.30 UTC. #dwZone

 Britain's handling of the coronavirus pandemic has come under fire for being chaotic and ineffective.
 Conservative MP Bim Afolami says no one could see the outcome as good given the high COVID19 death toll in UK.

 "Brazil is a very different country," its vice president tells DW's Conflict Zone.
 But how does he explain government turmoil and the departure of successive health ministers during a global pandemic?

 Indian Prime Minister Narendra Modi took drastic measures as the coronavirus pandemic was spreading, ordering a lockdown with just four hours’ notice.
 Millions were left stranded but new cases are still rising rapidly.